Supreme Court ends Trump emoluments lawsuits

 The high court also ordered the lower court rulings thrown out as well and directed appeals courts in New York and Richmond, Virginia, to dismiss the suits as moot now that Trump is no longer in office.

-The outcome leaves no judicial opinions on the books in an area of the law that has been rarely explored in U.S. history.
+The outcome leaves no appellate court opinions on the books in an area of the law that has been rarely explored in U.S. history.

 The cases involved suits filed by Maryland and the District of Columbia, and high-end restaurants and hotels in New York and Washington, D.C., that “found themselves in the unenviable position of having to compete with businesses owned by the President of the United States.”